ALanMAttano/Blender_4_Rhino/README.md

 ### FULL DESCRIPTION

 **"A Blender 4 Rhino" is a mesh Blender bridge for Rhino.
 Let you export the selected mesh from Rhinoceros 3D using a (custom) button.
 Import that mesh quickly inside Blender (using this plugin script).
 The python file for Blender let you import and export using one button.
-In Rhino, pressing right-click on this custom button will import back the Blender mesh.**
+In Rhino, right-clicking this custom button will import the Blender mesh back.**

 ### FREE LICENSE